aigents/aigents-java/doc/aigents_integration_news_channel.md

 	1. To setup your own in-house Aigents server you can refer to the [instructions](https://aigents.com/download/latest/readme.html).
 1. Use existig Aigents Web Demo server
 	1. Pro: no need to deploy and maintain your your server.
-	1. Con: may experience performance ad reliability issue due to development activity on Aigents Web Demo server.
+	1. Con: may experience performance and reliability issue due to development activity on Aigents Web Demo server.
 	1. To use existing Aigents Web Demo server you can use this API URL: https://aigents.com/al

 ## 2. Understand the basics